-Under the Affordable Care Act, families making a modest income can qualify for subsidies to make the cost of healthcare better fit their price range.
+Under the Affordable Care Act (ACA), families with a modest income can qualify for subsidies that help make the cost of healthcare better fit their budget.

 Levels of Coverage Within Health Insurance for Low-Income FamiliesWhen you enroll in a health insurance plan, you can choose the level of coverage, or "metal level," that works for your medical and financial needs.
 Your monthly premium cost can affect the amount of coverage offered by your plan.

-In general, there are four types of plans:
+In general, there are four types of health insurance plans:1

-- Bronze: 60% covered by your health insurance provider, 40% covered by you.
+- Bronze: 60% of costs are covered by your health insurance provider; 40% are covered by you.

-- Silver: 70% covered by your health insurance provider, 30% covered by you.
+- Silver: 70% of costs are covered by your health insurance provider; 30% are covered by you.

-- Gold: 80% covered by your health insurance provider, 20% covered by you.
+- Gold: 80% of costs are covered by your health insurance provider; 20% are covered by you.

-- Platinum: 90% covered by your health insurance provider, 10% covered by you.
+- Platinum: 90% of costs are covered by your health insurance provider; 10% are covered by you.

 The 10 Essential Health BenefitsNo matter which plan you purchase or how much you pay for it, the ACA guarantees 10 essential health benefits to those covered under health insurance, including those who have health insurance for low-income families.
 These benefits are considered necessary services to maintain good overall health.
 Your insurance provider must cover these services when you receive care from an in-network provider.